 Looking to dine in Midtown West?
 Here are some of our agents’ favorite places to eat!

-This Midtown West Italian restaurant has an extensive menu with plenty of great options.
+- Nizza: This Midtown West Italian restaurant has an extensive menu with plenty of great options.
 Most, however, are attracted to this spot because of their Instagram-famous creamy burrata on fresh tomato, pesto, and Italian bread.
 For regulars, on the other hand, the Bottomless Brunch deal is a can’t-miss.
 For $18, you get unlimited mimosas, sangria, or bellinis for two hours!

 Top Three Things We Love About Midtown West

-2. Beautiful New Condos – With the development of new buildings, Hell’s Kitchen is expected to be the city’s newest hub.
+- Beautiful New Condos: With the development of new buildings, Hell’s Kitchen is a great place to find new, modern abodes.

-3. Dining Choices – Hell’s Kitchen is home to a breathtaking array of cuisines from all parts of the world.
+- Dining Choices: Hell’s Kitchen is home to a breathtaking array of cuisines from all parts of the world.